Introduction

 American Express has confirmed that, starting January 1, 2027, unlimited lounge access will end for Platinum and Business Platinum cardmembers unless they meet a new annual spend requirement.
 That means one of the card’s most defining perks – the ability to walk into nearly any airport lounge, anytime – is about to be significantly reduced for many travellers.

 At the same time, Amex U.S. has refreshed its Platinum Card with higher annual fees and new lifestyle credits.
-Naturally, Canadian cardholders are wondering:
+Canada hasn’t seen the same overhaul, but we have now received a significant new travel benefit.

-In this guide, we’ll break down what’s happening in the U.S., what the Canadian Platinum Card offers today, and what these upcoming lounge access changes mean for you.
-We’ll also look at whether it still makes sense to apply now or wait to see what American Express does next.
+In this guide, we’ll break down the latest Canadian Platinum changes, what the Card offers today, and what the upcoming lounge access rules mean for you.

 Read the Full Review: Is the Amex Platinum Card Worth it in Canada?